josiah-royce-1855-1916-overview

 Perciò, behind many of the conflicts between the so-called pantheism in Christian tradition and the doctrines of “divine transcendence” and “divine personality,” there has lain the conflict between intellectualism and voluntarism, between an interpretation of the world in terms of order and an interpretation of the world in terms of the conflict between good and evil, righteousness and unrighteousness (Royce, 1916, 819).

 This history is made even more complex, says Royce, due to the influence of the Indic type of God.
-This concept influenced mysticism and, Ovviamente, Neo-platonic philosophy which, in turn, influenced Christian philosophy and theology.
+This concept influenced mysticism and, Ovviamente, Neo-platonic philosophy which, a sua volta, influenced Christian philosophy and theology.
 Augustine is a prime example of this influence.
 Inoltre, within Christianity, the mystics have often pointed to the failure to resolve the conflict with the moral and intellectual interests.
 Royce writes:

 The mystics…have always held that the results of the intellect are negative and lead to no definite idea of God which can be defended against the skeptics, while…to follow the law of righteousness, whether or not with the aid of divine grace, does not lead, at least in the present life, to the highest type of knowledge of God (Royce, 1916).